tomoya-yamanokuchi/Contrastively-Disentangled-Sequential-Variational-Audoencoder/README.md

 $ cd Contrastively-Disentangled-Sequential-Variational-Audoencoder
 ```

-### set docker user-name in 'Dockerfile' and 'entrypoint.sh' to match your local host environment.
+### set docker user-name in `Dockerfile` and `entrypoint.sh` to match your local host environment.
 ```
-ex.) if your loacal host environment is 'tomoya-y@xxx:'
+ex.) if your loacal host environment is "tomoya-y@xxx:"
  (line 9 at Dockerfile) ENV UNAME user --> ENV UNAME tomoya-y (line 4 at entrypoint.sh) UNAME='user' --> UNAME='tomoya-y'
 ```